 System:

+The Player spends 8 points of Energy/Blood and makes a successful roll.
 Projecting or reading thoughts are separate rolls.
-They are the same skill, but much like you cannot breath in and breath out at the same time, telepathically reading or placing thoughts requires separate actions.
+They are the same skill, but much like you cannot breath in and breath out at the same time, telepathically reading or placing thoughts requires separate actions, using this same skill a second time.
 The vampire must declare which they will attempt to perform before they make their roll.
-The Player makes a successful roll, modified by their Mental Skill and Mental Attack.
-The target may choose to defend by rolling against the vampire Player's roll, modified by the target's own Mental Defense.

 Roll Chart: